17TH CENTURY SCIENTISTS

 Antonie van Leeuwenhoek (1632-1723) made his own microscopes and through them he made many observations.

-Meanwhile in 1661 Robert Boyle (1627-1691) published the Sceptical Chemist, which laid the foundations of modern chemistry.
+Meanwhile in 1661 Robert Boyle (1627-1691) published the Skeptical Chemist, which laid the foundations of modern chemistry.
 Boyle rejected the Greek thinker Aristotle's idea that the world is made up of four elements, water, earth, fire and air.
 Boyle is also famous for Boyle's law (The volume of a gas kept at constant temperature is inversely proportional to its pressure).

 A short biography of Robert Boyle